 While the funding issue is the primary purpose of the Bill, the opportunity is also being taken to make a number of technical amendments.
 I would like to provide Senators with details of the amendments.

-Section 7 amends Schedule 1 of the Principal Act to include the single public service pension scheme for members of staff of the commission and Members of the Houses of the Oireachtas.
+Section 7 amends Schedule 1 to the principal Act to include the single public service pension scheme for members of staff of the commission and Members of the Houses of the Oireachtas.

-Section 8 sets out the short Title, collective citation and commencement date for the Act.
+Section 8 sets out the Short Title, collective citation and commencement date for the Bill.

 I commend the Bill to the House.